-More than 'COVID toes': Numerous reports of skin rashes tied to COVID-19
+More than 'covid toes': Numerous reports of skin rashes tied to COVID-19

 It's well known that some viral illnesses, such as chickenpox, measles and hand, foot and mouth disease, can cause rashes.
 But virus-related rashes are more typically seen in children, Shinkai said.
 "That's why it's much more striking" to see numerous reports of rashes in adult patients with COVID-19, she said.

 Exactly how common the rashes are remains unclear.
 In one early study of more than 1,000 COVID-19 patients in China, published Feb.
-28 in the New England Journal of Medicine, rashes were noted in only 0.2 percent of patients.
-However, in a more recent study of about 150 hospitalized COVID-19 patients in Italy, rashes were found in 20 percent of patients.
+28 in the New England Journal of Medicine, rashes were noted in only 0.2% of patients.
+However, in a more recent study of about 150 hospitalized COVID-19 patients in Italy, rashes were found in 20% of patients.
 The latter study, published March 26 in the Journal of the European Academy of Dermatology and Venereology, was conducted by dermatologists, who "are going to be able to detect more subtle skin changes" than doctors in other specialities, Shinkai said.

 More studies are needed that follow patients over a period of time to get a better idea of the true prevalence of rashes tied to COVID-19, Shinkai said.
 Still, one challenge to this is that some patients may have mild or no other symptoms of disease, and may never be diagnosed with COVID-19, she said.